Paolo Raffaelli: Biography

-He is member of the Democratic Party.
+Raffaelli is member of the Democratic Party.
 He served as mayor of Terni from 1999 to 2009.

 He started professional journalism in 1988.

 He was elected at the Senate of the Republic from 1994 to 1999 for two legislatures (XII, XIII).

 He was also president of National Association of Italian Municipalities Umbria from 2007 to 2009.
 He resigned from the Chamber in September 1999.

 He returned to work as a journalist in the editorial staff of the RAI regional TG for Umbria.